ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 - **KL-reg**: A small KL penalty towards a standard normal distribution over the learned latent, similar to <a href="https://lilianweng.github.io/posts/2018-08-12-vae/">VAE</a>.
 - **VQ-reg**: Uses a vector quantization layer within the decoder, like <a href="https://lilianweng.github.io/posts/2018-08-12-vae/#vq-vae-and-vq-vae-2">VQVAE</a> but the quantization layer is absorbed by the decoder.

 The diffusion and denoising processes happen on the latent vector $\mathbf{z}$.
 The denoising model is a time-conditioned U-Net, augmented with the cross-attention mechanism to handle flexible conditioning information for image generation (e.g. class labels, semantic maps, blurred variants of an image).
-The design is equivalent to fuse representation of different modality into the model with a cross-attention mechanism.
+The design is equivalent to fuse the representation of different modalities into the model with a cross-attention mechanism.
 Each type of conditioning information is paired with a domain-specific encoder $\tau_\theta$ to project the conditioning input $y$ to an intermediate representation that can be mapped into cross-attention component, $\tau_\theta(y) \in \mathbb{R}^{M \times d_\tau}$:

 $$
 \begin{aligned}